Okay, first things first. You cannot become LEED certified – not unless you are a building.

 You acquire the necessary skill set to work on LEED projects.

-Once you take the exam and become a LEED AP, you will have a valuable knowledge base that will get you new job opportunities as the demand for green design is growing rapidly.
+Once you take the exam and become a LEED AP, you will have a valuable knowledge base that will bring new job opportunities as the demand for green design is growing rapidly.
 Additionally, you will gain a new network of other LEED APs to draw upon.

 Your efforts will impact the environment positively.